jonathan-herring/UndeathSentence/README.md

 - Click LMB to use your weapon.

 ### Loss Condition
 Rules are simple.
 Kill as many zombies as possible, while surviving as long as you can.
-Losing all your health will end the game, giving you another chance to restart from round 1 for a higher score.
+Losing all your health will end the game, bring you to the Game Over screen, where you can see your stats.
+Exit the game by closing the window.

 ### Storyline
 Sentenced to death for stealing food aboard a spaceship, you're sentenced to death by the horde.
 There is no eacape, but you won't go down without a fight.